 We want creative people to create.
 Our mission is to help inspired professionals give life to their ideas by establishing and growing successful businesses and products.
 To foster this creative economy, we strive to include in our market only items that are original, handmade, unique, vintage, repurposed, or produced locally.
 By agreeing to our terms and conditions, you commit to only sell products and offerings that fall under this criteria.
 Anything not in compliance with these efforts, delightful as it may be, will not be accepted to the show or will be pulled from the market.

 We do not accept “resale” products, including MLMs, or “party”-type businesses, our love for parties notwithstanding.
 If we have questions regarding the nature of your products, we will email you to clarify before disqualifying you from the market.
 Our market is juried to ensure our vendors are the cream of the crop.
 We sure hope that’s you!

-- Gateway Mall—12 S Rio Grande St, Salt Lake City, UT 84101
+Gateway Mall—111 S Rio Grande St, Salt Lake City 84101 (former Abercrombie Kids)

 Market Dates & Times